-In most circumstances, incidences of pupils hurting other pupils will be dealt with under our school's behaviour policy.
-Our child protection policy will apply to all incidents that raise safeguarding concerns where the alleged behaviour:
+In most circumstances, incidences of pupils hurting other pupils will be dealt with under our school's Behaviour & Discipline Policy.
+Our Child Protection Policy will apply to all incidents that raise safeguarding concerns where the alleged behaviour:

 - is serious, and potentially a criminal offence - could put pupils in the school at risk - is violent - involves pupils being forced to use drugs or alcohol - involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes).